Staff frequently asked questions

-Please note: This FAQs pertains mainly to staff permits.
+Please note: These frequently asked questions (FAQs) pertain mainly to staff parking permits.
 For FAQs about student, visitor and casual parking, see the general FAQs.

 What parking options are available for staff on campus?

-Staff can choose to pay for a reserved Numbered Park, a Licence to Hunt (LTH) permit that allows them to park in the designated staff parking areas, or they can choose to park in the general parking areas and pay the appropriate daily or weekly parking fee at the payment machines using the new Pay-by Plate system.
+Staff can choose to pay for a reserved Numbered Park, a Licence to Hunt (LTH) permit that allows them to park in the designated staff parking areas, or they can choose to park in the general parking areas and pay the appropriate daily or weekly parking fee using PayMyPark.
 Work out the best option for you.